Aphex Twin: Influence and legacy

-Writing in The Guardian in 2001, journalist Paul Lester described James as "the most inventive and influential figure in contemporary electronic music".
+Writing in The Guardian in 2001 journalist Paul Lester described James as "the most inventive and influential figure in contemporary electronic music".
 Rolling Stone described James as a "hugely influential electronic musician whose ambient washes of sound and freakishly twisted beats have gone on to inform artists of all genres."
 AllMusic's John Bush wrote that "unlike most artists who emerged from the '90s techno scene, James established himself as a genuine personality, known for his cheeky grin and nightmare-inducing music videos as much as his groundbreaking albums and EPs," which helped to "expand his audience from ravers and critics to rock fans, with numerous non-electronic musicians citing him as an inspiration".

-In 2001, Thomas Bangalter of Daft Punk cited Aphex Twin (particularly "Windowlicker") as an influence on their 2001 album Discovery.
-Bangalter said he liked it because "It wasn't a big club beat, but it also wasn't a laid back, quiet one".
-Artists including Mike Edwards of Jesus Jones, Steve Reich, Wes Borland of Limp Bizkit, Skrillex, Mike Shinoda of Linkin Park, Red Hot Chili Peppers guitarist John Frusciante, Kevin Parker of Tame Impala, and Nick Zammuto of the Books have expressed admiration for Aphex Twin or cited him as an influence.
+In 2001 Thomas Bangalter of Daft Punk cited Aphex Twin (particularly "Windowlicker") as an influence on their 2001 album Discovery.
+Bangalter said he liked it because "it wasn't a big club beat, but it also wasn't a laid back, quiet one".
+Other artists to have expressed admiration or cited Aphex Twin as an influence include Steve Reich, Wes Borland of Limp Bizkit, Skrillex, Mike Shinoda of Linkin Park, Red Hot Chili Peppers guitarist John Frusciante, Matty Healy of the 1975, Kevin Parker of Tame Impala, C418, Nick Zammuto of the Books, Grimes and Charli XCX.

-James influenced Radiohead's transition to electronic music for their 2000 album Kid A. In 2013, Radiohead singer Thom Yorke named Aphex Twin as his biggest influence, saying: "He burns a heavy shadow ...
+James influenced Radiohead's transition to electronic music for their 2000 album Kid A. In 2013, the Radiohead singer, Thom Yorke, said Aphex Twin was his biggest influence: "He burns a heavy shadow ...
 Aphex opened up another world that didn't involve my fucking electric guitar ...
 I hated the Britpop thing and what was happening in America, but Aphex was totally beautiful, and he's kind of my age too."
 In 2002, asked if he would tour with Radiohead, James said "I wouldn't play with them since I don't like them".
-However, James said in 2011 that his dislike of Radiohead had been exaggerated by the press and that he had contacted Yorke by e-mail to explain this.
+However, he said in 2011 that his dislike of Radiohead had been exaggerated by the press and that he had contacted Yorke to explain this.

-In 2005, Alarm Will Sound released Acoustica: Alarm Will Sound Performs Aphex Twin, featuring acoustic arrangements of James' electronic tracks.
+In 2005 Alarm Will Sound released Acoustica: Alarm Will Sound Performs Aphex Twin, featuring acoustic arrangements of James's electronic tracks.
 The London Sinfonietta performed arrangements of Aphex Twin songs in 2006.
-Animator David Firth sampled Aphex Twin in his work.
-In 2012, Fact named Selected Ambient Works 85–92 the best album of the 1990s.
+The animator David Firth sampled Aphex Twin in his animated series Salad Fingers.
+In 2012 Fact named Selected Ambient Works 85–92 the best album of the 1990s.